 Stats for Staffers

-Stats for Staffers is held in conjunction with the Senate Office of Education and Training in a series they call "Critical Statistical Thinking."
-The first Stats for Staffers was held on April 27 in the Kennedy Caucus Room of the Russell Senate Office Building (see photo.)
+Stats for Staffers is held in conjunction with the Senate Office of Education and Training in a series they call “Critical Statistical Thinking.”
+The first Stats for Staffers was held in the Kennedy Caucus Room of the Russell Senate Office Building.

-- "Why Should We Be Wary of Forecasts?," Norean Sharpe, Georgetown University, May 21, 2013.
-Announcement, Slides
+- “Why Should We Be Wary of Forecasts?”
+(PDF download), by Norean Sharpe, Georgetown University, May 21, 2013

-- "Seeing Through Statistical Studies," Bonnie LaFleur, Ventana Medical Systems, Inc. April 4, 2013.
-Announcement, Slides.
+- “Seeing Through Statistical Studies” (PDF download), by Bonnie LaFleur, Ventana Medical Systems, Inc., April 4, 2013

-- "Surveys and Polls: What contributes to quality and cost?," Michael Larsen, George Washington University, October 10, 2012.
-Announcement, Slides.
+- “Surveys and Polls: What Contributes to Quality and Cost?”
+(PDF download), by Michael Larsen, George Washington University, October 10, 2012

-- "Connecting the Dots: Statistics, Causality, and Policy," Frank Yoon, Mathematica Policy Research, September 14, 2012.
-Announcement, Slides.
+- “Connecting the Dots: Statistics, Causality, and Policy” (PDF download), by Frank Yoon, Mathematica Policy Research, September 14, 2012

-- "Seeing Through Statistical Studies," Jessica Utts, University of California, Irvine, June 21, 2012.
-Announcement, Slides.
+- “Seeing Through Statistical Studies” (PDF download), by Jessica Utts, University of California, Irvine, June 21, 2012

-- "Policy: Twenty tips for interpreting scientific claims," William J. Sutherland, David Spiegelhalter, & Mark Burgman, Nature, November 20, 2013
+“Policy: Twenty Tips for Interpreting Scientific Claims,” by William J. Sutherland, David Spiegelhalter, and Mark Burgman

-Please contact Steve Pierson with questions or any suggestions future Stats for Staffer courses.
+Please contact Steve Pierson with questions or suggestions future Stats for Staffer courses.